About the National Tobacco Strategy

 - holding targeted stakeholder workshops and roundtable discussions

-- engaging with the Tackling Indigenous Smoking (TIS) Advisory Group and the National Best Practice Unit TIS Advisory Group to discuss issues and how to best approach Aboriginal and Torres Strait Islander smoking
+- engaging with the Tackling Indigenous Smoking (TIS) Advisory Group and the National Best Practice Unit TIS Advisory Group to discuss issues and how to best approach First Nations smoking

-View the submissions and consultation report from the first round of consultation activities on our Consultation Hub.
+The submissions and consultation report from the first round of consultation activities and the submissions from the second round are available on the Consultation Hub.

 The review was conducted in 2016 and included: